cruscio/influxdata-sandbox/README.md

 Open Data Explorer and you should see no listed databases to select.

-Clean up with `docker-compose down && docker-compose rm -v`
+Clean up with `docker-compose rm -v`

 # InfluxData Sandbox